Amund/noop/README.md

 <a name="registry"></a>
 ## Registry system [^](#noop)
-All datas in NOOP are stored in a unique multilevel associative array, its registry system.
+All datas in `noop` are stored in a unique multilevel associative array, its registry system.
 It's globally accessible without polluting global scope, and organized as follow :
 - `config` All configuration variables in there
-- `app` App related infos, calculated from the request
+- `app` App related infos, calculated from a request
-- `request` Details of the request, and controller related vars
+- `request` Details of the request
-- `controllers` Collection of PHP scripts to include
+- `controllers` Collection of PHP scripts to include, calculated from a request
-- `pdo` Collection of PDO instances already created
+- `pdo` Collection of [PDO](http://php.net/manual/book.pdo.php) instances already created, used as a cache system
 - `benchmark` Collection of benchmarks
 - `var` Your playground, store anything you want...

-During the development, you can inspect this registry at any time with the method [`inspect`](#method-inspect).
+During your development, you can inspect this registry at any time with the method [`inspect`](#method-inspect).

 	// Inspect all the registry...
 	echo noop::inspect();